 Evergreens and many deciduous trees including beech, willow, oak, dogwood, mountain ash, and magnolias also prefer acidic soil.

-A few of my favorite ericaceous (acid-loving) plants include azaleas, mountain heather, rhododendrons, hydrangeas, camellias, daffodils, blueberries, and nasturtiums.
+A few popular acid-loving plants include azaleas, mountain heather, rhododendrons, hydrangeas, camellias, daffodils, blueberries, and nasturtiums.

 When cultivated in acidic soil these hardy plants brighten the garden with verdant greenery and a glorious display of spring and summer color.
 If soil pH is balanced, blooms will be robust and firm.
 If they’re lacking nutrient-rich, acidic soil, blooms will be limp and faded, and leaves will yellow.